 Yes, I am a lactation consultant and yes, I am telling you that you can, and sometimes should, use a bottle to supplement your baby.
 The trick is knowing when that is appropriate, knowing what the feeding issues are that require supplementing and a plan to addressing the feeding issues.
-Bottom line is babies need to be feed.
+Bottom line is babies need to be fed.
 That is the first rule.
 If a baby is struggling to feed at the breast, we have to feed them in an alternative manner.
 Believe it or not, hungry babies are not demanding babies.
-And babies that are failing to thrive are often the seemingly most content, “easy”, passive babies.
+This is why we weigh babies and ask about pees and poops and mood, etc. We cannot trust a sleeping baby is a happy baby or that a hungry baby will cry.
+Babies that are failing to thrive are often the seemingly the most content, “easy”, passive babies.
 A quiet baby often concerns me more than the one with strong lungs demanding more attention.

-Supplementing in the first few hours and maybe even a couple day old baby can be done easily with a syringe, finger feeding or a cup.
-But as babies get older and supplementation need to continue and volume of milk going from a few drops to a couple ounces at each feed, many parents need something faster, less finicky and overall more convenient to use.
+Supplementing in the first few hours and maybe even the first couple days can be done easily with a syringe, finger feeding or a cup.
+But as babies get older and supplementation either needs to be introduced or continued, the volume of breastmilk needed goes from a few drops to a couple ounces at each feed, and many parents need something faster, less finicky and overall more convenient to use.
 That sounds like a bottle to me!

 I know, I know.
 We shouldn't introduce bottles and nipples or formula for 4-6 weeks while we get breastfeeding established, right?
 ALL the books say so!
 So I mustn’t have a clue what I am talking about.
 Yes, those “rules” are sufficient if there are no feeding concerns.
 Rules are made to be broken and when we have feeding issues and concerns, we need to break some rules to get resolution.
 In fact, we are not really breaking any rules, since those rules are written for the average breastfeed baby, with no feeding issues.
-The babies I am talking about are babies with feeding issues and concerns and a need for supplementation.
+The babies I am talking about are babies with feeding issues, concerns about intake and weight and have a need for supplementation.

 You might be saying, OK, but what about a Supplementing Nursing System (SNS).
 An SNS might be an option, but again most parents report they are finicky and hard to learn about.
 The other concerns are they are expensive, hard to buy locally.
 I would also add in that with a plan to resolve feeding issues, supplementing would be short term and a bottle wouldn’t be used long, so easier to access and cheaper to buy.
 The SNS also wont help supply if baby is not feeding effectively.
 A SNS is a great option for long term supplementation needs that some mothers experience with conditions like Insufficient Glandular Tissue.
 This is a less common breastfeeding issue than what I am discussing in this post.